The Best Free Software for Photography

 Panorama Stitcher Mini (MacOS Only)

-There’s a full-version of Panaorama Stitcher Mini that’s not free, but the free version can stitch up to five shots, which is more than enough for me.
 It doesn’t nag you to buy the full version either.
 It’s much better than Hugin in terms of its user interface and stability and it’s great for open-source users of Darktable because Darktable doesn’t have a panorama function.

 My website does not have commenting.
 Although there might be a time and place for comments, I think the vast majority of commenting just encourages superficiality and is primarily done by most commenters just so they can say something, rather than engage in meaningful discussion.
 If you really want to get in touch, you can use this form.